n10n/DockerNode1/README.md

     3e. ./ostart.sh
     3f. cd /usr/local/splicious
     3g. bin/splicious start

+If want to run the latest UI then run the commands below:

+    3h. cd /usr/local/splicious
+    3i. bin/frontui start

 ## Accessing container:

 Visit the webpage `http://<docker_IP>:8080/agentui/agentui.html?demo=false` and if this doesn't work then find the mapping URL (ipaddress:port from Kitematic screen - select your container there i.e. backendNode).
-For example, you may see the access URL like 192.168.99.100:8888 then access the backend using http://192.168.99.100:8888/agentui/agentui.html?demo=false URL
+For example, you may see the access URL like 192.168.99.100:8080 then access the backend using http://192.168.99.100:8080/agentui/agentui.html?demo=false URL and for Linux based systems, URL may look like http://172.17.0.1:8080/agentui/agentui.html?demo=false

-The default user name/password is admin@localhost/a and can be changed in /usr/local/splicious/eval.conf file by editing `nodeAdminEmail` and `nodeAdminPass` or add NODEADMINEMAIL and NODEADMINPASS to docker run command.
+The default user name is admin@localhost and password is "a" without quotes.
+This can be changed in /usr/local/splicious/eval.conf file by editing `nodeAdminEmail` and `nodeAdminPass` or add NODEADMINEMAIL and NODEADMINPASS to docker run command.
 For example:
   ```
-  docker run -it --link mdb1:mongo \
+  docker run -it -e NODEADMINEMAIL=runforfun@localhost \
-                 -e NODEADMINEMAIL=runforfun@localhost \
                  -e NODEADMINPASS=FunNeverEnds2016 \
                  -e DB_HOST=127.0.0.1 \
-                 -p 80:9000 \
-                 -p 8080:9876 --name backendNode \
-                 scoremongonode /bin/bash
+                 --name scmn1 -p 80:9000 -p 8080:9876 scoremongonode /bin/bash
   ```
 See screenshot
 https://drive.google.com/open?id=0B1NrzDY6kx1JTzdPNVFlU19xekk.
 To see log files, go to /usr/local/splicious/logs folder after login into the container.